fcibecchini/GPSTrackLogger/README.md

 # GPSTrackLogger

-GPSTrackLogger is an Android app that logs GPS tracks in GPX format files and show them on a blank map.
+GPSTrackLogger is an Android app that logs GPS tracks in GPX format files and shows them on a blank map.
 Tracks can be imported in read only mode and shown along with the current track.<br>
 No data connection is required during recording.